Historical heritage

 Arsenal & The Historic Theatre, 14th -17th cent.

-The first Arsenal was built between 1292 and 1331 and it was used as a shipyard for galleys.
+The first Arsenal was built between 1292 and 1331 and served as a shipyard and storage facility for maintaining galleys.
 New Arsenal was built at the same place in the 16th cent. but shortly after it was burnt down by the Turks in 1571.
 During Duke Pietro Semitecolo’s time, in 1611 Arsenal was renovated and expanded when it got its present look.
 Fontik – grain warehouse was built in 1612 along the northern front of the Arsenal and also a big terrace above it, called Belvedere, from which the theatre, founded the same year, was entered.

 It was the first public theatre in Europe.
 Hvar historical Theatre is located on the second floor of the Arsenal building.
 On the lintel over the entrance door of the theatre, there is an inscription: ANNO SECVNDO PACIS MDCXII.
 The year 1612, as the inscription says, was the second year of peace between the confronted sides of the Hvar commune.
 Auditorium with boxes is dated to the year 1803 when the Theatre Society was founded.
 Present nee-Baroque appearance dates back to the middle of the 19th cent.
 Two wall scenographies were preserved, fresco from 1819 is still at the back wall of the stage.
 Fresco from approximately 1900 depicting Duke’s Palace was restored and set on large movable boards.